dwarvesf/playground/Engineering/Frontend/Validation with Zod.md

 icy: 10
 ---

 **Zod** is the TypeScript-first schema validation library with static type inference.
-It's functional approach to data validation is [[Parse, don't vaildate in TypeScript]] which parses the data in order to validate and catch errors.
+It's functional approach to data validation is [[Parse, don't validate in TypeScript]] which parses the data in order to validate and catch errors.

 ## Why use Zod?